mongodb/docs/source/includes/fact-ttl-collection-background-timing.rst

 Because the duration of the removal operation depends on the workload of your :binary:`~bin.mongod` instance, expired data may exist for some time *beyond* the 60 second period between runs of the background task.

+The delete operations initiated by the TTL task run in the foreground, like other deletes.